 Right now, You can even get the FREE 10 Snacks Your Kids Can Make!

-If you get something like a cooking class for your kids, you can always couple it with a small physical gift, like a cute apron!
+If you get something like a cooking class for your kids, you can always couple it with a small physical gift, like handmade apron or other cute apron!
 We gifted my girls matching aprons one Christmas a few years ago (ones that matched mine as well!), and they still love using them.